louisboilard/.config/README.md

 See comments in the file for details on how to use and for keys.

-Requirements for all the features: FZF, ctags and language servers that you want to use installed on the system.
+Requirements for all the features: FZF, ripgrep, and language servers that you want to use installed on the system (LspInstall).

-Uses Deoplete plugin and language server protocol support (languageClient-neovim plugin) for auto completion.
-To use the language client you need to have the proper language servers downloaded (ex rustc, clangd)..
-Go to symbol definition with gd, hover with K and open the language server menu with F5.
+Use treesitter + native lsp + nvim-cmp + snippets + telescope

-Nerdtree plugin for file tree (although I recommend navigating files using FZF with the ctrl-p shortcut).
+for a full feature experience.

-splitjoin.vim plugin to switch between single-line statement and multi-line.
+Nerdtree plugin for file tree (although I recommend navigating files using telescope/FZF with the ctrl-p shortcut).

 Vim-commentary to comment highlighted text or current line by